 Consultation, advice and guidance: 09:00-17:00, Monday to Friday, excluding University closure periods.

 The service is available 24 hours a day, 7 days a week.
 The “at risk” period is 07:00-09:00 every Tuesday.

 Web editors publishing content to the corporate website (www.ncl.ac.uk) receive support with regards to information architecture, site structure and how to publish from the Corporate Web Development team, in the Marketing and Communications Directorate (http://www.ncl.ac.uk/marketing/).

-Web publishing support from ISS is limited to provision of a hosting platform and advice.
-Web editing software is provided on an as-is basis and ISS does not provide training in their use.
+Web publishing support from the IT Service is limited to provision of a hosting platform and advice.
+Web editing software is provided on an as-is basis and we does not provide training in their use.